samplchallenges/SAMPL-containers/tutorials/README.md

 ### 1.1: Setup
 1. Open a terminal
 2. If you have not already, in a new virtual environment with python 3.7 install the `ever-given` package.
-Please ensure the version you have installed is v0.0.7 or later.
+Ensure the package version is the latest version by checking on [ever-given's PyPi]
     * command: `pip install ever-given`
 3. Clone the SAMPL-containers repository
     * command: `git clone https://github.com/samplchallenges/SAMPL-containers.git`